-0100 Honors English 11 0100C Honors English 11 (CB Cyber Course) 0120 Academic English 11
+0100 Honors English 11 0100C Honors English 11 (CB Cyber Course) 0120 Academic English 11 0120C Academic English 11 (CB Cyber Course)

 The English 11 course is designed to equip students with the knowledge and skills to listen carefully, to evaluate arguments, to discern tone, and to analyze and implement rhetorical strategies in writing.
 They will read text that is selected to showcase the techniques that lead to an author's overall purpose.
 Students will understand that authors make stylistic choices and employ rhetorical and literary techniques based on their intentions, their subject, and their audience.
 Students will also craft their own writing to analyze rhetoric and to synthesize information into a cogent argument.
 Students will develop a unique writing voice, create sound and logical arguments, and be able to justify their stylistic and rhetorical choices.
 The Honors course of study includes variations in literature, materials, tasks, and assessments for honors level classes.
 Students in this course are expected to be avid readers and sophisticated writers able to move at an accelerated pace.
 In this course, students will seek and encounter challenging texts, discussions, and writing requirements that require deeper research and analytical skills.
-0100C is an asynchronous online course offered through CB Cyber.
+0100C and 0120C are asynchronous online courses offered through CB Cyber.
 Please see www.cbsd.org/cyber for more information.
-Honors weighted-grade course for 0100/0100C.
+Honors weightedgrade course for 0100/0100C.